 When a tank is used to store hot or cold liquid.
-Its thickness determination should include the thermal effect in calculation.
+Its thickness determination should include the thermal effect in the calculation.
 During filling or draining the hot or cold fluids from the tank, the temperature along the surface varies from top to bottom.
 This cause the thermal expansion and contraction effect on storage tank thickness.

 - Shape consideration:

-Geometrical shape of the storage tank has great influence in the selection of storing gas or vapours.
+The geometrical shape of the storage tank has great influence in the selection of storing gas or vapours.